indutny/heatline/README.md

 require('heatline')();  // will start a server on port number 11337
 ```

+**NOTE:: node.js should be started with `--hydrogen_track_positions` in order
+to get line hits for optimized functions too.
+Unfortunately this prints tons
+of stuff to stdout so use wisely**

 ## CLI tool

 One demo is better than a thousand of words: